 Bottom line: Broad Match is the only match type that all AdWords experts routinely recommend new advertisers not to use.
 At the same time, this is the only match type that AdWords Express campaigns utilize.

 Right after only offering Broad Match keywords comes the fact that you can’t exclude any keywords.
 Without the possibility to exclude searches you’re basically paying for a bag of groceries from Google, that can be filled up with everything they want – whether you want it or not.

 4) No Tracking Options

-Being an AdWords agency that is extremely focused on tracking, a lack of this feature is one of the biggest flaws that currently exists within AdWords Express.
+Being an AdWords agency that is extremely focused on track, a lack of this feature is one of the biggest flaws that currently exist within AdWords Express.